-However, retroactive mandates impose massive liability on the insurance industry for a risk that insurers explicitly did not assume under their contracts.
-Simply put, if insurance companies are required to cover claims they never sold, it would significantly undermine the ability of insurers to pay other types of claims which are covered – such as wind damage, fire losses, and automobile crashes.
+Retroactive mandates that require insurance companies to cover risks they never assumed would significantly undermine their ability to pay other types of covered claims—such as wind damage, fire losses, and automobile crashes.

-- The potential for such losses for all businesses in the U.S. of all sizes is currently estimated at $1-$1.1 trillion.
+The estimated potential losses for all businesses in the U.S. of all sizes.

-- The International Monetary Fund (IMF) estimates that the coronavirus is likely to cause $9 trillion in global losses – more than the size of the Japanese and German economies combined.
+The International Monetary Fund estimates that COVID-19 is likely to cause $9 trillion in global losses.

 Ramifications of Retroactively Rewriting Contracts

-- Retroactively rewriting contracts for products that were never sold could have dramatic repercussions for all families, individuals, motorists, and businesses—in addition to the broader economy and supply chain.
+- Retroactively rewriting contracts for products that were never sold could have dramatic repercussions for all policyholders—in addition to the broader economy and supply chain.

 - Industry stability is especially important in a time of increased natural catastrophes.
-Spring flooding season is underway and hurricane season is around the corner.
-The people who rely on insurers to keep their everyday promises made in existing insurance policies should not be put at risk.
+Those who rely on insurers to keep their promises in existing policies should not be put at risk.

-- Changing property insurance perils retroactively is unprecedented and did not happen after any of the most recent catastrophic events such as: Hurricane Andrew; 9/11; Hurricane Katrina; Deepwater Horizon; H1N1; the Boston Marathon attack; California Wildfires; or Superstorm Sandy.
-Those disasters – costly and devastating as they were – were regionally localized.
+- Changing property insurance perils retroactively is unprecedented and did not happen after any of the most recent catastrophic events, from Hurricanes Andrew and Katrina to 9/11 and the Boston Marathon attack to Deepwater Horizon, H1N1 or the California wildfires.

-- The present COVID-19 crisis is not local.
-It is not national.
-It is global.
-The cost impact of retroactively changing insurance policies cannot be overstated.
+- The cost impact of retroactively changing insurance policies cannot be overstated as the COVID-19 crisis is global.
 It is not even possible to estimate it as the crisis continues to unfold.

-- Executive orders, regulations, or legislation rewriting existing insurance contracts by nullifying the virus and communicable disease exclusions or the direct physical damage requirement ignore clear constitutional provisions, harming the consumers who rely on them.
-Retroactively raiding funds insurers have set aside for other consumer risks will create false promises that will only result in years of costly litigation without benefit to anyone.
+- Retroactively raiding funds insurers have set aside for other consumers’ risks will create false promises that will only result in years of costly litigation without benefit to anyone.

-- Equally important, taking such action for insurance policies undermines a bedrock principle of the U.S. free market system, undermining the certainty of contracts for all businesses.
+- Equally important, taking such action for insurance policies undermines a bedrock principle of the U.S. free market system, jeopardizing the certainty of contracts for all businesses.

 - If insurance contracts can be retroactively nullified, no contracts are safe.

 - Only the federal government can be the bridge for a crisis of this proportion.
-The property casualty industry supports federal assistance programs that are delivering aid directly to vulnerable business communities, particularly affected small businesses.
+We support federal assistance programs that deliver aid directly to vulnerable business communities, particularly small businesses.

-- Insurers have also joined a broad business trade coalition calling for the COVID-19 Business and Employee Continuity and Recovery Fund, which would provide immediate grants to impaired businesses to help them survive, reopen, and retain and rehire employees.
-Insurers and the business community are working together for enactment of the Recovery Fund in the next federal COVID-19 relief package.
+- Insurers have also joined a broad business trade coalition calling for the COVID-19 Business and Employee Continuity and Recovery Fund—which would provide immediate grants to impaired businesses—to be included in the next federal COVID-19 relief package.